calebfaris/ict302-5/content/posts/Jacob-Personal_Contract.md

 ### "A" Work

-I have communicated effectively with my group throughout the process of creating our website and have ensured that the website looks very presentable and is functional.
+I have communicated effectively with my group throughout the process of creating our website, meaning that I respond to messages from my groupmates within a reasonable time frame and been very clear with what I am doing and what we need to do as a group.
+I have have ensured that the website looks very presentable and is functional.

 ### "B" Work

-I have communicated somewhat well throughout this process but all my tasks still get completed to a high standard
+I have communicated somewhat well throughout this process.
+Sometimes responding late or being somewhat less clear about things pertaining to the website but all my tasks still get completed to a high standard

 ### "C" Work